Andrew Romine: Texas Rangers

 On September 15, 2020, Romine signed a minor league contract with the Texas Rangers organization.
 On September 24, Romine was selected to the 40-man and active rosters.
-Romine would appear in two games in 2020, notching a double in 4 at-bats.
+Romine would appear in two games in 2020, notching a double in four at-bats.

 Minnesota Twins

 On February 22, 2021, Romine signed a minor league contract with the Minnesota Twins organization that included an invitation to Spring Training.
 On March 25, Romine opted out of his minor league contract and became a free agent.

 Chicago Cubs

 On March 29, 2021, Romine signed a minor league contract with the Chicago Cubs organization.
 On July 30, Romine had his contract selected by the Cubs.

 On August 12, 2021, Romine started a game of the Chicago Cubs versus the Milwaukee Brewers at shortstop, but in the 9th inning of a blowout loss was called upon to pitch.
-His brother Austin, who was also playing for the Cubs and was re-instated that day from the injured list, entered the game as a pinch hitter and took over at catcher.
+His brother Austin, who was also playing for the Cubs and was reinstated that day from the injured list, entered the game as a pinch hitter and took over at catcher.
 This created an all-Romine brother battery for the Cubs.
 The Romine brothers had been on opposing teams before at the major league level, but had never played in the same game as each other, either on the same team or opposing teams.
-After hitting .183/.234/.267 with 1 home run and 5 RBI in 26 games, Romine was designated for assignment by the Cubs on September 6.
+After hitting .183/.234/.267 with one home run and five RBI in 26 games, Romine was designated for assignment by the Cubs on September 6.
 Romine was outrighted to the Triple-A Iowa Cubs two days later.

 On December 11, 2021, Romine announced his retirement.